Posts Tagged "St. Joseph Minnesota"

 Dan doesn’t know what more he can do, and he realizes he has to work in the morning.
 It’s very late, he’s tired, and he decides to go back to bed.

 I have a few more thoughts about the Jacob Wetterling case.
 After this, I’m hoping to move on to a new mystery – a happy one with a happy ending.
-Does such a thing exist?
-I don’t know, but I’m keeping my eyes open.
 Surely there must be a happy mystery that exists somewhere.
 If you know of such a thing, let me know.

 (New here?
 Start from the beginning…)

 As for the weather… here’s the skinny.
-After making a copy of the October 23, 1989 newspaper article from the St. Cloud Times, I rolled back the microfilm to one day earlier so I could look at the weather report from October 22, the actual day Jacob was abducted.
+After making a copy of the October 23, 1989 newspaper article, I rolled back the microfilm to one day earlier so I could look at the weather report from October 22, the actual day Jacob was abducted.
 It had been a clear, beautiful day for late October, with a high near 70 degrees.
 The evening sky was clear with a waning moon in its third quarter.
 That means it was a half moon; the full moon had been one week prior.

 That being said, the question rolling around in my head was… even though the boys said they never saw a car, could a car have been parked in the Rassiers’ driveway a little further down, so the boys couldn’t see it in the dark?